luizpicolo/skeleton-project-rails/README.md

 It's based on Rails 4.2.1 and Ruby 2.2.1.

 ## How to use
-**First step:** Clone the repository added the name of your project
+**First step:** Clone the repository adding the name of your project

     git clone git@github.com:luizpicolo/skeleton-project-rails.git